-Compute this exception using only the tax base which was used to compute the current year's tax.
-For example, if the highest liability before credits in 2008 is the ENI base, then line 94 would be completed, and lines 95, 96, and 97 would be skipped.
+Compute this exception using only the tax base that was used to compute the current year's tax.
+For example, if the highest liability before credits for 2009 is the ENI base, then complete line 94, and skip lines 95 and 96.
 Article 9, 32, and 33 filers make substitutions where necessary (for example, to include the correct applicable tax base).
-When using this exception for MTA surcharge purposes for lines 94, 95, and 96, in lieu of multiplying the applicable 2007 tax base by the applicable 2008 rate, apply the appropriate MTA surcharge return worksheet to the applicable 2007 tax base.
+When using this exception for MTA surcharge purposes for lines 94, 95, and 96, in lieu of multiplying the applicable 2008 tax base by the applicable 2009 rate, apply the appropriate MTA surcharge return worksheet to the applicable 2008 tax base.

-Line 100 - Enter any other tax amounts that are part of the computation of the total tax amount on line 1.
+Line 99 - Enter any other tax amounts that are part of the computation of the total tax amount on line 1.
 Examples include, but are not limited to, the tax on subsidiary capital and, for Form CT-33 or CT-33-A filers, the tax on premiums.